 Jade Articles Used to Cover on Face, Unearthed from Tomb of A Noble of the Western Zhou Dynasty (1046 BC — 771 BC) — Nanyang Cultural Relics and Archaeology Institute (Photo by Dongmaiying)

 Later in well developed Han Dynasty (202 BC — 220 AD), emperors and nobles wore jade clothes after they were departed, which were consisted of jade tablets that sewed using gold, silver, or copper threads, based on their hierarchies.

-With the fall of the Han Empire, new Emperor Wen of Wei (reigned from 220 to 226) commanded to top using jade clothes in burial culture.
+With the fall of the Han Empire, the new Emperor Wen of Wei (who reigned from 220 to 226) commanded to top using jade clothes in burial culture.

 Sacred Origin of Chinese Character for Jade

 In inscriptions on bones or tortoise shells of the Shang Dynasty (1600 BC — 1046 BC), "jade" was the same character as the "king" (王), meaning the connection of heaven, earth, and human.

 The ancient Chinese character for "emperor" is "皇", meaning white jade.